xpectme/karacho/README.md

 # KARACHO

+**Caracho!
+Another template engine!**

 It's small and it's fast!

-A template engine similar to mustache and handlebars, but slightly different.
+A template engine similar to mustache and handlebars.
+It's using an AST to execute the template.
+No generated code, no eval, no unsafe code.

 ## Usage